-The inner section of a tent may be made of any range of materials, depending on budget, climate and intended use.
+The inner section of a tent may be made of any range of materials, depending on budget, climate, and intended use.
 Some would be created employing a massive proportion of mesh for max breathability and minimum weight once move in hot conditions.

 Others will be made of nylon or polyester for max sturdiness and protection to be used in colder or additional extreme conditions.
 All inners are designed to allow airflow so that condensation build-up is kept to a minimum.
-Also, the majority of tent inners are made using light colored fabric to allow maximum light into the tent.
+Also, the majority of tent inners are made using light-colored fabric to allow maximum light into the tent.

-The distinction between poles will have a large relating the value, stability, weight and durability of a tent.
+The distinction between poles will have a large relating the value, stability, weight, and durability of a tent.
 Basic tents often use fiberglass poles that are cheaper to manufacture and are suitable for use in milder, low-level conditions.

 They can break beneath strain like sturdy winds and rugged piece of land however should typically simple and low-cost to interchange.
 All-performance tents use aluminum poles which are much stronger and generally lighter than fiberglass poles but this also means they are more expensive to produce.

 The fabric used can have an oversized influence on the overall weight and sturdiness of the tent.
-With some trekking and mountain tents, use of a footprint to increase groundsheet cover can increase performance.
+With some trekking and mountain tents, the use of a footprint to increase groundsheet cover can increase performance.
 Most low price family tents have integrated groundsheets to create them easier to line up.

 If you want to make the most of your camping adventures and prolong the lifespan of your tent, looking after it well and planning some maintenance is worth thinking about.
 When planning your next trip, you should also be thinking about factoring in some time beforehand to get your gear ready for the elements.

 Before setting off on a camping trip, it is important to know how to pitch your tent.
 There is nothing worse than trying to pitch an unfamiliar tent when it is cold, wet and windy!
-If you are taking your new tent, practice pitching it at low level before you set off.
+If you are taking your new tent, practice pitching it at a low level before you set off.

-It is also a good idea to make sure you have all tent components (pegs, guy lines etc.) and they are in good working order.
+It is also a good idea to make sure you have all tent components (pegs, guy lines, etc.) and they are in good working order.
 When you have reached your destination, prepare the ground before taking the tent out.